Vacuum filters are simple and reliable machines and therefore have gained wide acceptance in the chemical, food and pharmaceutical industries.

 Generally industrial vacuum pumps such as the liquid-ring or the rotating-vanes type operate at a vacuum of 500-600 mmHg.
 Hence in barometric leg layouts the filter is mounted 8-9 meters above ground level to ensure that the liquid level in the leg will not flood the filtrate receiver.
 This applies to liquids with a specific gravity of 1 however for heavier liquids the filter elevation with regard to the ground level may be lowered.
 Barometric leg layouts require therefore a structure for the filter but the advantage is that the filtrate pump operates under a positive suction head.
 On the other hand, floor mounted layouts require a receiver mounted filtrate pumps of special low NPSH design to effectively deliver the filtrate under the full vacuum on the suction side.
 The scheme below also shows a floor mounted layout with a partitioned receiver and two one-way flaps that open and close by solenoid controlled air balancing pipe.
 However, although this design uses a conventional positive suction head pump, it is rarely used owing to the moving parts of the receiver and the risk of vacuum leakages from the flap seals.

-The block diagram for a typical filter station and its components may look
+The block diagram for a typical filter station and its components may look like this:

 The advantages and disadvantages of vacuum filtration compared to other